-FORL 4485 Topics in National Film Traditions 3/0/3 Prerequisite: ENGL 1102 with a minimum grade of C
+FORL 4485 Topics in National Film Traditions 3/0/3

+Prerequisite: ENGL 1102 with a minimum grade of C This course will offer film viewings and analysis with

 This course will offer film viewings and analysis within individual national traditions.
-Readings in Film History and Theory will be used to illuminate selected films from a national tradition French, German, Spanish, Latin American, Japanese, etc. All films have subtitles and all readings are in English.
-No knowledge of the foreign languages in question is necessary.
+Readings in Film History and Theory will be used to illuminate selected films from a national tradition (French, German, Spanish, Latin American, Japanese, etc).
+All films have subtitles and all readings are in English.
+No knowledge of the foreign language(s) in question is necessary.
 Course may be repeated with a different subject.